Codejunky2077/Codejunky2077/README.md

 ### 🤝 Collaboration Goals

 - Open to contributing to:
-  - 🧬 Bioinformatics tools
+  - 🧬 Bioinformatics tools or software development.
-  - 🔁 Lab automation and data workflow solutions
+  - 🔁 Lab automation and data workflow solutions.
-  - 📘 Experimental ELN (Electronic Lab Notebook) platforms
+  - 📘 Experimental ELN (Electronic Lab Notebook) platforms.
+  - Would also like to get hands on experience in AI and ML integration task in wet lab tools.
 - I can join from **scratch** or help **improve and polish** existing projects.